Sikorsky S-92: H-92 Superhawk

 The H-92 Superhawk is the military variant of the S-92.
 It has been demonstrated to the U.S. Air Force, Marine Corps and Coast Guard.
 The H-92 has more powerful GE CT7-8C engines, rated at 3,070 shp and, unlike the S-92, has fly-by-wire flight controls.
 The search and rescue variant provides space for seats, litters, auxiliary fuel cell and SAR emergency equipment.

 In July 2004, the H-92 Superhawk was selected by Canada for its Maritime Helicopter Programme (MHP) as the CH-148 Cyclone.
 Canada ordered 28 helicopters in November 2004.
 The program has been delayed multiple times.
 As of November 2019, nineteen CH-148 Cyclones have been built, delivered, and accepted by the government of Canada.
 The Canadian military declared initial operational capacity in June 2018, and expects full operational capacity by fall 2025.

 VH-92

-The S-92A variant, designated VH-92 will be used as the next Marine One to fly the U.S. President.
+The S-92A variant, designated VH-92 is used as the Marine One to fly the U.S. President.